tikv/community/GOVERNANCE.md

 # TiKV Governance

 This document describes the governance rules of the TiKV project (organization).
-It is meant to be followed by all the repositories in the project and the TikV community.
+It is meant to be followed by all the repositories in the project and TiKV contributors.

 ## Principles